Back to All Events

 • Union League Club of Chicago 65 West Jackson Boulevard Chicago, IL, 60604 United States (map)

-The League of Women Voters of Chicago, the Jeannette Rankin Foundation, and the Union League Club of Chicago welcome acclaimed historian and author Lorissa Rinehart for a luncheon book talk that revisits one of the most consequential moral confrontations in American political history.
+The League of Women Voters of Chicago, the Jeannette Rankin Foundation, and the Union League Club of Chicago welcome former Ambassador and United States Senator from Illinois Carol Moseley Braun and women’s historian Lorissa Rinehart for a timely discussion about the enduring power of women’s leadership in American democracy.

 Space is limited.
 Advance registration is required.